 With eight Sanrio character themed carriages (including a karaoke car!) plus drinks, activities and food included (plus beer for the adults, this is one of the best value ways to get around Taiwan with lots of Sanrio-themed fun along the way.

 From a Kuromi carriage to My Melody, Pompompurin to Cinnamoroll and Hangyodon, many of your children’s favourite characters feature on the Taiwan Sanrio train.
-We’d rate as this as one of best children’s activities in Taiwan and a fun (but slower) alternative to the HSR.
+We’d rate as this as one of best children’s activities in Taiwan and a fun (but slower) alternative to the High Speed Rail trains.

 Read our Taiwan Sanrio train guide and book the Sanrio train with Klook.